joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/using-the-externalinterface-class.md

 class, the container can actually call the function.
 How this is done varies according to the type of container.
-For example, in JavaScript code in a web browser, the ActionScript function is called using the registered function name as though it’s a method of the Flash Player browser object (that is, a method of the JavaScript object representing the `object` or `embed` tag).
+For example, in JavaScript code in a web browser, the ActionScript function is called using the registered function name as though it's a method of the Flash Player browser object (that is, a method of the JavaScript object representing the `object` or `embed` tag).
 In other words, parameters are passed and a result is returned as though a local function is being called.